oozzy77/nozyio/README.md

 It can also be used as a visual scripting tool for python.

+if you are interested in colaboration, email nozyio.hello@gmail.com

 demo: [https://youtu.be/L_6kY-fhIcU](https://www.youtube.com/watch?v=-bL3AcAufd8)

 - **Automatically discover python functions as nodes** with parameters typing